mshanGithub/msbotframework/Orchestrator/README.md

 Orchestrator can be used in different development environments:

-- [Bot Framework SDK][24]: Orchestrator can be integrated into your code project by replacing LUIS for intent recognition such as for skill delegation or dispatching to subsequent language understanding services.
-See the [Runtime integration](#runtime-integration) section for more. <!--We don't yet document Orchestrator in the SDK docs.
+- [Bot Framework SDK][24]: Orchestrator can be integrated into your code project by replacing LUIS for intent recognition, such as for skill delegation or dispatching to subsequent language understanding services.
+See the [SDK integration](#sdk-integration) section for more information. <!--We don't yet document Orchestrator in the SDK docs.
 Do we need to?-->
 - [Bot Framework Composer][19]: Orchestrator can be selected as a recognizer within Bot Framework Composer.
 At this point there are limitations to using Orchestrator in Composer, primarily around importing of existing models and tuning recognition performance.
 (To use Orchestrator, enable the feature flag in your Composer settings.)
+See the [Composer integration](#composer-integration) section for more information.

-In most cases, use of the [Bot Framework CLI][7] and [Bot Framework CLI Orchestrator plugin][11] is required to prepare and optimize the model for your domain.
-[BF Orchestrator command usage][23] describes how to create, evaluate, and use an Orchestrator model.
+In most cases, the [Bot Framework CLI][7] and [Bot Framework CLI Orchestrator plugin][11] is required to prepare and optimize the model for your domain.
+The [BF Orchestrator command usage][23] page describes how to create, evaluate, and use an Orchestrator model.
 This diagram illustrates the first part of that process. <!--The diagram leaves off steps 4 and 5.-->

 <p align="center">
   <img width="350" src="./docs/media/authoring.png" />